-• The world wide pandemic created by the COVID-19 virus had tremendous Administration impact on businesses domestically and globally.

-• For some, sales increased dramatically, such as in the grocery and medical ventilator industries.

-• For most, however, volumes shrunk as countries mandated stay at home orders and social distancing.
-Local and national economies across the world were devastated, creating vast numbers of unemployed.

-Governments were tempted to open the economy back up as soon as possible, and sometimes even when the incidence of infections and hospitalization were still on the rise.
+- The world wide pandemic created by the COVID-19 virus had tremendousamm impact on businesses domestically and globally. - For some, sales increased dramatically, such as in the grocery; medical ventilator industries; take away food/drink. - For most, however, volumes shrunk as countries mandated stay at home orders and social distancing.
+Local and national economies across the world were devastated, creating vast numbers of unemployed. - Governments were tempted to open the economy back up as soon as possible, and sometimes even when the incidence of infections and hospitalization were still on the rise.